Marc Domènech (footballer, born 2006)

-Marc Domènech González (born 1 December 2006) is a Spanish professional footballer who plays as a forward for RCD Mallorca B.
+Marc Domènech González (born 1 December 2006) is a Spanish professional footballer who plays as a forward for Atlético Madrileño, on loan from RCD Mallorca.

 Career

 Born in Llucmajor, Mallorca, Balearic Islands, Domènech played for the youth sides of RCD Mallorca before moving to affiliate club CD San Francisco.
 During the 2023–24 season, he was the top scorer of the Group 3 of División de Honor Juvenil with 21 goals.

 In July 2024, Domènech renewed his contract with the Bermellones until 2029, after the club rejected an offer from FC Barcelona of around € 300,000.
 Initially promoted to the reserves, he was included in the first team squad for the pre-season, scoring in their first friendly against Crewe Alexandra.

 Domènech made his official – and La Liga – debut with Mallorca on 27 August 2024, coming on as a late substitute for Sergi Darder in a 0–0 home draw against Sevilla FC.
+He scored his first senior goal on 27 October, netting the B's only in a 3–1 Segunda Federación away loss to Lleida CF.

+On 2 January 2026, after being a permanent member of the first team during the first half of the season, Domènech was loaned to Segunda División side AD Ceuta FC until June.
+He scored his first professional goal on 20 February, netting the opener in a 2–1 home win over Granada CF.

+On 22 August 2026, Domènech moved to Atlético Madrid's reserves in Primera Federación on a one-year loan deal.